thegetty/terracottas/source/views/discussion/discussion-a.md

     (Pausanias 10.30.6), see M. D. Stansbury O’Donnell, “Polygnotos’
     Nekyia: A Reconstruction and Analysis,” *AJA* 94 (1990), pp. 213–35.

-[^8]: For the iconography of Orpheus in Attic vase painting, see <span
+[^8]: For the iconography of Orpheus in Attic vase-painting, see <span
     class="smcaps">Garezou 1994</span>, in particular
     nos.
 7–14, 23–26 for Orpheus dressed in Greek style among the Thracians; no. 16 for Apulian vases, especially those produced between 340 and 310 <span
     class="smcaps">BC</span>, in which Orpheus appears
     dressed in Greek style; and nos.
-20–21, 72–84 for Orpheus in Hades, a theme treated almost exclusively in Apulian vase painting.
+20–21, 72–84 for Orpheus in Hades, a theme treated almost exclusively in Apulian vase-painting.

 [^9]: On this aspect, see R. Von den Hoff, *Philosophenporträts des
     Früh- und Hochhellenismus* (Munich, 1994), pp. 23–33; P. Zanker,